Contests

 • All entries will be considered for publication.
 All entries will be considered anonymously.

 • Send no more than one story per entry.
-Each story must not exceed 30 double-spaced pages in 12 point font.
+Each story must not exceed 30 double-spaced pages or 7500 words in 12 point font.
 Multiple entries are acceptable, provided that a separate reading fee is included with each entry.

 • Please submit a separate cover sheet with each entry, containing the title of the story and your name, address, phone number, and email.
 Your name or any other identifying characteristics should not appear anywhere on the story itself.